jameshfisher/jameshfisher.com/_posts/2021-02-17-tensorflow-2-hello-world.md

   - tensorflow
   - programming
   - machine-learning
+summary: >-
+  A TensorFlow 2 program that learns the cost per gram of chocolate by training a linear model on example chocolate bar weights and prices.
 ---

 The following program finds out the cost of chocolate per gram using TensorFlow 2.